pavsaiprasad/Haskell-Euler/README.md

 # Haskell-Euler
-Working out the way to write pure functions for Project Euler by using these Haskell resources -
+Haskell Learning project - Working out the way to write pure functions for Project Euler by using these resources -
 * Learn You a Haskell for Great Good!
 * Real World Haskell
 * https://www.haskell.org/hoogle/